the-expanse/SideQuestWiki/BMBF.md

 `Note that BMBF is a standalone replacement for Beat On of which SideQuest no longer supports. to install it follow the steps below.
 BMBF tries to recover songs, save data and such all automatically if you are transferring from Beat On.`

-### MAKE SURE TO HAVE AN OFFICIAL PAID FOR VERSION OF BEATSABER FROM THE OFFICIAL OCULUS QUEST STORE
+### - MAKE SURE TO HAVE AN OFFICIAL PAID FOR VERSION OF BEATSABER FROM THE OFFICIAL OCULUS QUEST STORE

 Like Beat On before it BMBF will NOT work without an official validation from your system so you will need to have bought the game and installed it before hand.

-## If your game perma loads
+## - If your game perma loads
 if this occurs be sure to in your main library click the 3 dot button on Beatsabers game icon, then go to Permissions and turn allow Storage permissions for the game then restart your device.

-# To Install OR update BMBF
+# - To Install OR update BMBF

+### - If you have modded before or your current BMBF is Non-functioning

-First uninstall Beatsaber and BMBF's old version using SideQuests my apps tab, you can find it by searching the word `love` in the My apps tab and it should pop up as `We Love Oculus`and uninstall it by clicking the gear icon to the right and clicking uninstall, Then find and remove the BMBF related `Wrapper`
+First you need to get a clean unmodded Beatsaber version installed and run it to Solo mode (open the game and enter solo mode) before closing it for the newest BMBF to be able to patch properly. to do so uninstall Beatsaber and BMBF's old version using SideQuests my apps tab, You can find it by searching the word `love` in the My apps tab and it should pop up as `We Love Oculus`and uninstall it by clicking the gear icon to the right and clicking uninstall, Then find and remove the BMBF related `Wrapper`
 (Uninstall Beat On if you have that still)

-Get a clean unmodded game and run it to Solo mode (open the game and enter solo mode) before closing it for the newest BMBF to be able to patch properly.

-Note any modifications to official games make them unable to update or uninstall naturally in headset, You can uninstall them in SideQuest's  my apps tab under the app settings icon (a Gear icon) to its right.
-Then just reinstall your game from the official Oculus store.
+`Note any modifications to official games make them unable to update or uninstall naturally in headset, You can uninstall them in SideQuest's  my apps tab under the app settings icon (a Gear icon) to its right.
+Then just reinstall your game from the official Oculus store.`

 ### For purchased packs
 `Be sure after re-installation to buy/re download any packs you have or want in game BEFORE patching with BMBF,